message/iata/BG.md

 - This does not apply to:
 - nationals and residents of Bulgaria, and their family members;
 - passengers younger than 12 years;
- -passengers between 12 and 18 without a negative COVID-19 PCR test, are subject to quarantine;
+- passengers between 12 and 18 without a negative COVID-19 PCR test, are subject to quarantine;
 - merchant seamen.
 5. Passengers arriving from a country other than Andorra, Argentina, Austria, Bangladesh, Belize, Bhutan, Bolivia, Botswana, Brazil, Chile, Colombia, Costa Rica, Croatia, Cuba, Cyprus, Czechia, Denmark, Dominican Rep., El Salvador, Estonia, France, Fiji, Finland, Georgia, Germany, Guatemala, Hungary, Iceland, India, Italy, Kyrgyzstan, Lithuania, Luxembourg, Malaysia, Maldives, Malta, Mongolia, Myanmar, Namibia, Nepal, Monaco, Norway, Oman, Panama, Paraguay, Peru, Poland, Romania, San Marino, Seychelles, Slovakia, Slovenia, South Africa, Spain, Sri Lanka, Suriname, Switzerland, Tajikistan, Tanzania, Turkmenistan, United Kingdom, Uruguay, Vatican City (Holy See) or Zambia, must have:
 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and and Sputnik V; or
 - a negative COVID-19 PCR test taken at most 72 hours before arrival; or
 - a negative COVID-19 antigen test taken at most 48 hours before arrival; or
 - a COVID-19 recovery certificate issued at least 11 days and at most 180 days before arrival.
 More details can be found at <a href="http://www.mh.government.bg/media/filer_public/2021/07/29/zapoved_vlizane_bg_01-645_en_final.pdf">www.mh.government.bg/media/filer_public/2021/07/29/zapoved_vlizane_bg_01-645_en_final.pdf</a>
 - This does not apply to:
 - nationals and residents of Bulgaria, and their family members;
 - passengers younger than 12 years;